Litigant in person

+In England and Wales, a litigant in person may be assisted by a McKenzie Friend, as established in McKenzie v McKenzie [1970].
+A McKenzie Friend can provide moral support, take notes, and offer quiet advice but cannot address the court without permission.

 The term litigant in person is also used in the similar (but separate) legal systems of Irish law and Northern Irish law.

 The equivalent in Scotland is a party litigant and in the United States is pro se legal representation.

 The right to defend oneself in person or through chosen legal assistance is provided for in Article 6 of the European Convention on Human Rights.

 Civil defendant

 The defendants in the McLibel case (McDonald's Corporation v Steel & Morris, [1997] EWHC QB 366) represented themselves in person both at first instance and on appeal during a libel lawsuit which lasted nearly ten years.

 Criminal defendant

 A special category of litigant in person arises when a defendant in a criminal case dismisses their defence counsel and chooses to defend the case themselves.
 This is almost invariably an inadvisable course of action, since the law and procedure can be complex and the penalties if convicted can be severe.
 Furthermore, in some jurisdictions the litigant in person is restricted from cross-examining the alleged victim in rape and other serious sexual offences.
 The underlying policy is that an alleged victim should not have to answer directly to an alleged rapist.
 The right of the individual to defend themselves is in conflict with the need to protect the alleged victim from any further humiliation.
 In the UK this conflict is resolved by the court appointing a special counsel at public expense to conduct cross-examination.

 High-profile cases in Scotland where the accused conducted his own defence and lost were Peter Manuel (who was hanged) and Tommy Sheridan.